jangwoopark/exercises-python/hex-color/README.md

 The first line contains

 , the number of code lines.
-The next

-lines contains CSS Codes.
+The next N lines contains CSS Codes.
 Constraints

+0 < N < 50

 Output Format
 Output the color codes with '#' symbols on separate lines.